 Picture by Authority Dental under CC 2.0 license

-You may have to visit the dentist 14 days after the surgery to remove stitches.
-Some dissolve by themselves, but this does not mean that you shouldn’t come in for regular exams.
-The dentist should be able to assess whether healing is progressing as it should and whether he or she has any other recommendations for you.
+You may need to visit the dentist 14 days after surgery to have the stitches removed.
+Some dissolve by themselves, but this does not mean that you should not come in for regular exams.
+The dentist should be able to assess whether healing is progressing as it should and whether they have any other recommendations for you.

 Afterwards, you should have your gums checked out by a professional frequently.
-Infections start at the soft tissues and can progress towards your bone, creating a risk of implant loss.
+Infections start in the soft tissues and can progress into the bone, increasing the risk of implant loss.

-Additionally, implants don’t have a shock-absorbing system.
-This means that if you have a strong bite or if you clench your teeth, your dentist must make sure whether there is no risk of overload every now and then.
+Additionally, implants lack a shock-absorbing system.
+This means that if you have a strong bite or clench your teeth, your dentist must make sure there is no risk of overload every now and then.
 A night guard may be recommended.

 Stay alert

-Keep your eyes open to how your implant is behaving.
-If there are any signs of infection, you should contact your doctor right away.
+Keep an eye on how your implant is behaving.
+If you notice any signs of infection, contact your doctor right away.
 Regular cleanings help keep contamination at bay.
 Your implant does not come out during preventive cleanings or for any other procedure.

-Minor infections do not have to turn into a serious complication.
-As long as they are dealt with as soon as possible, they can be no more than an inconvenience.
+Minor infections do not have to become serious complications.
+As long as they are addressed promptly, they can be no more than an inconvenience.

 FAQ